 Renogy is one of the biggest names in solar equipment for off-grid installations.
 They produce everything from solar panels to batteries to charge controllers and inverters.
 They’ve also put together one of the most legitimate large solar panel kits on the market.
 The Renogy Off-Grid Solar Kit is one of the best.

-The kit is designed for large off-grid systems for cabins and the like.
+The kit is designed for large off-grid systems that could be used in a cabin or small house.
 It’s also the only kit on our list that includes an MPPT charge controller, which allows for more efficient electricity generation and lithium-ion batteries as well!
 You’re also able to remotely monitor the charge controller.

-Depending on the size of the kit you choose, you’ll need a 12 volt, 24 volt, or 48 volt battery setup to go along with your solar panels.
-The kit also does not include an inverter or solar panel mounting equipment, so be sure to budget those in when planning your installation.
+Depending on the size of the kit you choose, you’ll need a 12, 24, or 48-volt battery setup to go along with your solar panels.
+The kit also does not include an inverter or solar panel mounting equipment, so be sure to budget for those when planning your installation.

-Even with these omissions however, Renogy’s large off-grid solar panel kits are still a pretty good value when looking at $/watt cost, especially as you go up in size.
+Even with these omissions, Renogy’s large off-grid solar panel kits are still a pretty good value when looking at the cost per watt, especially as you go up in size.

 MidNite Solar is a big name in the off-grid solar industry, manufacturing combiner boxes, enclosures, and their ever-popular MidNite Classic charge controllers.
 With equipment from MidNite and the customer service of Renogy, you’re sure to be in good hands.